EndPointCorp/end-point-blog/2020/01/07/increasing-website-load-speed.html.md

 </script>
 ```

-And to make sure our code is working properly, we can use an external tool like <a href="https://www.giftofspeed.com/gzip-test/">this website</a> that will kindly inform us if our website is using GZip or not.
+And to make sure our code is working properly, we can use an external tool like <a href="https://www.giftofspeed.com/gzip-test/">this website</a> that will kindly inform us if we're GZip enabled or not.

 ![It works!](increasing-website-load-speed/gzip-compression-enabled.jpg)

 ###Summary

 There are many ways of increasing the loading speed on a website.
-Most are common and expensive, but there are also other minor tweaks that can help us bring better user experience and also gaining a couple of positions in the search engine results.
-And on SEO, every tiny bit of optimization counts to a goal.
-Every fraction of a second we can save matters, especially on mobile where people expect to get what they want almost immediately.
+Most are common and expensive, but there are also other minor tweaks that can help us bring a better user experience and also gain a couple of positions in the search engine results.
+And on SEO, every tiny bit of optimization counts to our goal.
+Every fraction of a second we can save matters -to both us and the user-, especially on mobile where people expect to get what they want almost immediately.

-This is a view from Google Analytics from one of my websites, where I applied most of these formulas gradually.
+This is a view from Google Analytics from one of my websites, where I applied most of these formulas over several months to assess the results.
 The latest change I did a month ago was the deferred ad loading, and while it's not huge, it clearly made an impact on the average page load speed:

 ![View from Google Analytics](increasing-website-load-speed/analytics-average-page-load.jpg)

-Do you have any other page load optimization techniques? <b>Leave a comment below!</b>
+Do you have any other page load optimization techniques? <b>Leave us a comment below!</b>